Making your learning count

 What you will study

-Open educational resources (OER) provide a valuable platform for learning about a wide variety of topics and subjects.
-This module allows you to take what you have learned and use it towards our Open qualifications.
-You will have a tutor to offer help and advice, and fellow students with whom you can share ideas.
+Open educational resources (OERs) provide a valuable platform for learning about a wide variety of topics and subjects.
+This module allows you to take what you have learnt and use it towards the OU qualifications outlined above.

 The final assessment task provides you with an opportunity to consolidate your learning as you approach the completion of this module.